 Pre-note: to skip my rant, the "print" button/link is always on the top, right side of the blog.
 Don't forget to click the "remove images" if you don't want to include the photos.

-These are called "Rachel's pumpkin muffins" by the famous "Cafe Beaujolais" of Mendocino city, CA. (No, I haven't been to that place. ) Since it's pumpkin season-I might as well jump on the bandwagon of food bloggers cooking and talking about "pumpkin" (I really don't need to.)
+These are called "Rachel's pumpkin muffins" by the famous "Cafe Beaujolais" of Mendocino city, CA. (No, I haven't been to that place. ) Since it's pumpkin season-I might as well jump on the bandwagon of food bloggers cooking and talking about "pumpkin" (But I really don't have to.)

 I adapted the recipe from the cookbook (I bought in a garage sale!) but tweaked it a little bit by adding 1/4 c more of oil as Margaret Fox, the author, said "this was kinda dense".
+I think due to that fact that it has more than 2 cups of flour.
 The recipe says "corn oil" but I used a cooking oil blend since that was what I had.

 They turned out pretty, pretty good!